 To make the tire usable in all weather conditions and increase its durability, Hankook engineered the tire using a silica-infused compound.
-The symmetrical tread design comprises of four equally deep grooves and five ribs.
+The symmetrical tread design comprises four equally deep grooves and five ribs.

 Like every other tire, the deep grooves help the water to slide past, omitting the risk of hydroplaning.
 The shoulders of the tires take care of the snowy surfaces with multiple sipes and chamfered edges.